Guidance on Documentation

 What You Need to Know

 Keep in mind that the information outlined here is intended as guidance only – it is not exhaustive.
-Among other things, your company’s unique characteristics, including your specific industry/subindustry, will influence the range of documents you decide to share with us or that the Research Team will access from public sources such as your corporate website.
+Your company’s unique characteristics, including its specific industry/subindustry, will influence the range of documents you decide to share with us or that the Research Team will access from public sources such as your corporate website.

-Another key point is that these general guidelines on documentation are made available to all companies that Sustainalytics assesses.
-Our objective is to be fully transparent and to ensure that all companies are equally informed about these requirements.
+These general guidelines on documentation are made available to all companies that Sustainalytics assesses.

 The Fundamentals